|Patrick Ley, President

-Thomas Aylor is the chief financial officer at ProjectManager.com.
-Thomas brings many years of experience to the company, including expertise in strategic financial transactions and public company compliance from previous roles at RetailMeNot, Arthur Andersen, and Ernst & Young.
+Thomas Aylor is the Principal Accounting Officer at Big Commerce.
+Thomas brings many years of experience to the company, including expertise in strategic financial transactions and public company compliance from previous roles at ProjectManager.com, RetailMeNot, Arthur Andersen, and Ernst & Young.
 During his 12-year tenure at Ernst & Young, he served clients ranging from growth-stage technology companies to Fortune 500 companies.
 Thomas received his Bachelor of Business Administration in accounting from Texas State University.